a0rana/UserAccountService/README.md

    Request URI will look like: /transactions?limit=2&afterid=1 Above request will provide 2 JSON objects on each call, with tranid > 1.
 It's the responsibility of the caller to keep track of last tranid sent to the server for paginating the results.
    ``By using pagination and caching together we will be able to reduce load on the database server.
 We are also invalidating the cache when any credit or debit is posted for a user, so that we can fetch the latest user activities.

+**Credit Expiry Job**

+Placed in "./scheduledjob/creditexpiryjob.go"
+This job uses a cron scheduler to run it twice every day(periodically) and contains logic to mark user credits as expired if expiry date is before or equal to the current datetime(when job runs).
+Should be run as a separate standalone project(will need to copy ".env" file and "./models/usercredit.go" model).

 **SQL Database used:** PostgreSQL 13.1